Forex Account Types

 Additional Broker Accounts

 Whilst the three accounts mentioned above are the most common, there are a number of other account types that traders can consider.

-Managed accounts aren’t just accounts that are managed by third parties but they are also accounts where you can control multiple accounts at once, these are known as MAM accounts.
+Managed accounts aren’t just accounts that are managed by third parties but they are also accounts where you can control multiple accounts at once, these are known as MAM, PAMM, and LAMM accounts.

-There are also accounts known as PAMM accounts which allow you to allocate certain percentages to trades.
+PAMM accounts allow you to allocate certain percentages to trades.
 It basically allows you to take a trade of 1% in one account, which will then take the same size trade in a larger or smaller account.